Good news! You don’t need to do Performance Appraisals anymore as they are antiquated and no one else is doing them. Right?

 The things that a lot of companies have stopped doing are:

-- Scoring people – it’s clear that giving someone a score on a scale of say 1 – 5 doesn’t really achieve a great deal.
+- Scoring people – giving someone a score on a scale of say 1 – 5 in their performance appraisal doesn’t really achieve a great deal.
 You end up in a debate about whether someone is a 3.5 or a 4 and the messages that you really need the individual to hear get lost.

-- Annual process – it’s always been the case that best practice has been to do more than just an annual review but when people don’t really see any value in the process then they really aren’t going to find time to do it twice a year.
+- Annual appraisal process – it’s always been the case that best practice has been to do more than just an annual review.
+However, when people don’t see value in the process, they aren’t going to find time to do it more frequently.

-- Backward looking – historically performance appraisals have always been about what has happened and dissecting events that have occurred in the review period.
+- Backward looking – historically performance appraisals have been about what has happened and dissecting historic events.

 3. What Should You Do Instead?